Noziop/Projet_Portfolio/Stage_5/Project_Closure.md

 ### Comparison to Initial Objectives
 - Achieved 95% of planned features in the Project Charter
-- Successfully implemented the priority features for DemoDay: processing presets (HOO, SHO, HaRVB)
+- Successfully implemented the priority features for DemoDay: processing presets (HOO, RVB)
 - Completed the frontend UI with intuitive controls for beginners
-- Implemented the demo scenario: Upload → Processing → Visualization
+- Implemented the demo scenario: Target Choice → Downloading → Visualization

 ## Lessons Learned